endepointe/site/writeups/huntress2024/zippy/zippy.md

+# Web
+Author: @HuskyHacks

+Need a quick solution for archiving your business files?
+Try Zippy today, the Zip Archiver built for the small to medium business!

 # Image Sequence

 Below is a sequence of PNG images sorted by their timestamps.
 Each image is embedded in the order it was created.